Your Chapter 7 Bankruptcy Attorney in Washington DC, Maryland

 Chapter 7 bankruptcy can be an excellent opportunity for many individuals to eliminate certain debts for a fresh start.
-According to the American Bankruptcy Institute, there were 42,448 Chapter 7 bankruptcy filings in 2011 in Washington D.C., Maryland, and Virginia combined.
+According to the American Bankruptcy Institute, there were 42,448 Chapter 7 bankruptcy filings in 2011 in Washington D.C., and Maryland combined.
 Getting to this turning point, however, can be difficult.
 There are many rules and procedures to follow.

 Chapter 7 Bankruptcy– An Overview

 In a Chapter 7 bankruptcy, a petitioner’s assets, other than certain exemptions, are liquidated and used to pay off creditors.
 Once those assets run out, the creditors discharge any remaining debt.
 Certain debts, like tax debts, government debts, child support arrears and student loans, cannot be discharged in bankruptcy.

 To qualify for such a bankruptcy, the applicant has to prove to the bankruptcy court that he or she is not abusing the bankruptcy system.
 If the applicant has an income at or below the annual median income (AMI), he or she is presumed to be qualified; but if income is above AMI, the individual must pass a means test in order to qualify.
 The means test looks at income minus certain expenses, which provides insight into whether the petitioner can make some debt repayment.
 Petitioners have to attend credit counseling within 180 of filing for bankruptcy in order to qualify as well.

 Within 21 to 40 days of receiving the application, the bankruptcy trustee holds a meeting with creditors where the creditors can ask the applicant questions about his or her finances.
 After the meeting, the trustee begins selling the applicant’s assets.
 Usually within 60-90 days after the meeting of creditors, the bankruptcy judge grants an order releasing the petitioner from any remaining obligations.